VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: VidHal Dataset Construction

 \textbf{Hallucinatory Caption Generation.} After obtaining the positive caption for each video instance, we augment the dataset with $M-1$ additional captions containing hallucinated content.
 For a given video instance $V^i$, we construct a set $\mathcal{Y}^i_- = \{ y^{i,1}_-, \cdots, y^{i, M-1}_-\}$ containing captions with different levels of hallucination based on the temporal concepts associated with it.
-Specifically, $y^{i,k}_-$ exhibits heavier hallucination than $y^{i,j}_-$ for $j < k$.
-We leverage GPT-4o to generate $\mathcal{Y}^i_-$ by combining the anchor caption $y^i_+$ and prompting it to create $y^{i,1}_-, \cdots, y^{i, M-1}_-$ progressively in increasing levels of hallucination.
+Specifically, $y^{i,k}_-$ exhibits heavier hallucination than $y^{i,j}_-$ for caption hallucination degree $j < k$.
+We leverage GPT-4o to generate $\mathcal{Y}^i_-$ by combining the anchor caption $y^i_+$ and prompting it to create $y^{i,1}_-, \cdots, y^{i, M-1}_-$ progressively in increasing levels of hallucination, where the prompt includes detailed guidelines and definitions for the different grades of hallucination severity.
+Given the distinct characteristics of each aspect, hallucination severity is operationalized in terms of the likelihood of confusing the ground-truth aspect value with a plausible alternative, with aspect-specific criteria detailed in Table~\ref{tab:severity_criteria} in the Appendix.
+To steer GPT-4o towards generating captions that faithfully reflect the intended hallucination severity levels, the prompt further includes aspect-specific in-context examples that adhere to these operationalized criteria.
 The set of captions associated with $V^i$ is then defined as $\mathcal{Y}^i \leftarrow \{y^i_+\} \bigcup \mathcal{Y}^i_-$ consisting of both the anchor and hallucinatory captions.
+The full anchor and hallucinatory caption generation prompts, along with aspect-specific in-context examples, are detailed in Figures~\ref{fig:hallucination_caption_generation}--\ref{fig:in_context_action_direction} in the Appendix.